khalyomede/laravel-api-generator/README.md

 [back to the example list](#list-of-examples)
 ## Example of usage 2 : white-listing your prefered tables
 This will only try build the API for the filtered tables.
-Note that is a white-list, so only the specifyied table will be exposed to the API. *put link to black-list argument here*
+Note that it is a white-list, so only the specifyied table will be exposed to the API.
 ```bash
 php artisan api:generate --table=user,post
 ```